ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 : An unsigned integer used as a version identifier.

-$$tag-metadata-map-extension:
+$$tag-identity-map-extension:

-: This CDDL socket is used to add new information elements to the concise-mid-tag root container.
+: This CDDL socket is used to add new information elements to the tag-identity-map container.
 See FIXME.

 {: #model-entity-map}
 ## The entity-map Container